dhamm97/bayes-plasma-tomo/README.rst

 * In ``src/results/phantom_analysis/uq_study_results``, the repo only contains the postprocessed aggregate results.
 If you want to fully reproduce the analysis, you can run the python script ``uq_study.py``.
 Warning ⚠️ : running this script takes a long time.
-If you have access to a workstation featuring multiple cores, run the ``.sh`` version of the script, splitting the computations among (in our case) 10 different cores, which will reduce the computation time to a couple hours.
+If you have access to a workstation featuring multiple cores, run the ``.sh`` version of the script, splitting the computations among (in our case) 10 different cores, which will reduce the computation time to a few hours.

 * In ``src/results/sparse_tomography_limits`` you will find the Jupyter Notebook allowing to reproduce the results from Section 5.3.